tampueduard/study003-the-hidden-harmony/README.md

 The math behind the steps that are used to evaluate the Luminosity and the Hue from the RGB value can be found [here](https://en.wikipedia.org/wiki/HSL_and_HSV).

-The formula used to finde the note C4 from A4 is explained [here](https://en.wikipedia.org/wiki/Musical_note).
+The formula used to find the note C4 from A4 is explained [here](https://en.wikipedia.org/wiki/Musical_note).

 ### License